Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: Numerical results

 In this section, we focus on the denoising problem with $10\%$ of noise, namely $y = x + \epsilon$, where $\epsilon$ is sampled from $\mathcal{N}(\mathbf{0},\sigma^2 I)$ and $\sigma$ is the $10\%$ of the maximum of the amplitudes of the training set signals, i.e.\ $\max_f (\max f - \min f)$ where $f$ is a training sample and the maximum is taken for each dataset.
 We compare the performances of the methods reported in Section \ref{subsec:methods}.

 In Table~\ref{tab_denoising} we show the mean over $2000$ signals of the test set of the relative MSE between the original signals and the different reconstructions.
-We observe that our unsupervised algorithm \ref{item:unsup} provides the best reconstructions for Datasets~\ref{GMM_10} and \ref{FS2D}, and for Dataset~\ref{S1D} it is only outperformed by group dictionary learning \ref{item:GDL}.
-However, dictionary learning is computationally much more expensive than our unsupervised method, and the gain in terms of reconstruction is minimal (as can be visually seen in Figure~\ref{fig:denoising_main_body}).
+We observe that our unsupervised {technique} \ref{item:unsup} provides the best reconstructions for Datasets~\ref{GMM_10} and \ref{FS2D}, and for Dataset~\ref{S1D} it is only outperformed by group dictionary learning \ref{item:GDL}.
+However, dictionary learning is computationally more expensive than our unsupervised method.
+Indeed, although both techniques involve a preliminary clustering step, group dictionary learning also requires computing $L$ sparsifying dictionaries, i.e., solving $L$ optimization problems as \eqref{dict_learn_func}.
+In our experiments, for each dictionary, the online method presented in Section \ref{sec:dict_learn} performed nearly $300$ iterations, with the cost of a single update depending on the size of both the dictionary and the sample, as discussed in Section \ref{sec:dict_learn}.
+On the other hand, the unsupervised technique only requires estimating $L$ means and covariances prior to the application of \eqref{eq:nnbayes}, and the difference in performance is minimal (as it can be seen in Figure~\ref{fig:denoising_main_body}).
 From Table~\ref{tab_denoising} it seems clear that the best baseline algorithms to which we can compare our approaches are dictionary learning \ref{item:DL}, among the methods that do not use clustering, and group dictionary learning \ref{item:GDL}, among the methods using the groups obtained by the clustering of the training set.
 For this reason, in Figure~\ref{fig:denoising_main_body} we show a qualitative comparison between the reconstructions provided by our methods, dictionary learning, and group dictionary learning.
 For completeness, we provide the remaining qualitative comparisons in Figure~\ref{fig:denoising_appendix} of Appendix~\ref{app:numerics}.
 We notice that for Datasets~\ref{S1D} and \ref{FS2D} the algorithms learn all the discontinuities and try to remove those not present in the signal.